scala/docs.scala-lang/_overviews/plugins/index.md

 frequently, because Scala's light, flexible syntax will frequently allow you to provide a better solution using a clever library.

-There are some times, though, where a compiler modification is the best choice even for Scala.
+There are some cases, though, where a compiler modification is the best choice even for Scala.
 Popular compiler plugins (as of 2018)
 include: